Come and see the truth about God's character

 (Ecclesiastes 12:13)

-“ … let God be true, but every man a liar; as it is written, That Thou (God) mightest be justified in Thy sayings, and mightest overcome when Thou (God) art judged.”
+“ … let God be true, but every man a liar; as it is written, That You [God] might be justified in Your sayings, and might overcome when You [God] are judged.”

 (Romans 3:4)

-Through Satan’s deceptions, mankind has misinterpreted God’s character.
+Through Satan’s deceptions, the darkness of misapprehension of God has enshrouding the world.
+Fallen humainty has lost the knowledge of His character thus it has been misunderstood and misinterpreted.
 We have believed that God is a stern judge and that His justice demands the unleashing of His wrath to destroy us from off the face of the earth.
 Just read what renowned atheist Richard Dawkins has to say:

 “The God of the Old Testament is arguably the most unpleasant character in all of fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”
 (The God Delusion)

-“For My thoughts are not your thoughts, neither are your ways My ways, saith the LORD.
+“For My thoughts are not your thoughts, neither are your ways My ways, says the LORD.

 For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”